(Towson, Maryland, September 5, 1895 — Longmeadow, Massachusetts, December 21, 1963).1

 Ground school was, indeed, nearly over, but there was more disappointment in store.
 Read next wrote from Harrowby Camp near Grantham in Lincolnshire, to which all but twenty of the men of the detachment had been sent on November 3, 1917.
 “We have moved again and are now at machine gun school, where we will probably be here [sic] for three or four weeks, about the first of December, I suppose.”
 On the plus side, “I surely was glad to get away from Oxford, for although the place was very pretty, the old colleges were cold as the deuce and accomodations [sic] exceedingly poor.
 Here we are fixed very well.
 We rank as officers, have our own mess and quarters, and associate with the British officers, also have ‘batmen’ to look after us and shine our shoes, make our beds, etc. which makes it very nice, and Army life takes on an entirely new aspect.”
 Read had learned not to count chickens: “We expect to go to squadrons from here, but as we were supposed to go from Oxford, it is rather doubtful.”18

 As at Oxford, monotony was relieved by opportunities to explore the area.
-It appears that on one Saturday Read was able to take part in a hunt that ended with tea at Boothby Hall, and that, out on horseback again the next day, he visited Christopher Hatton Turnor at Stoke Rochford Hall.
+It appears that on one Saturday Read was able to go “out with the beagles,” and then to tea at Boothby Hall, and that, out again the next day, he visited Christopher Hatton Turnor at Stoke Rochford Hall.
 Both of these grand residences were situated just south of Grantham.19

 In mid-November, places opened up at squadrons for fifty men, but Read was among those who remained at Grantham for the second of the two-week machine gun courses (the first had been on the Vickers, the second on the Lewis gun).
 Finally, after “a big celebration on Thanksgiving, a football game, and a huge dinner, also half a day or more off,”20 the remaining men were sent to squadrons.